Wendie Woods, LPC-S, RPT-S, NCC

 Brandance Gandy Dyar, MS, P-LPC

-Brandance Gandy Dyar is a professional counselor with her Master of Science in Counselor Education with an emphasis in Clinical Mental Health.
+Brandance Gandy Dyar is a part-time professional counselor with her Master of Science in Counselor Education with an emphasis in Clinical Mental Health.
 Brandance has been with Christian Changes Counseling and Recovery Center since 2015.
 She currently provides services as a Mental Health and Recovery Therapist for individuals, couples, families; as well as, she leads Recovery Therapy Group each week.
 She is also a part-time instructor at East Mississippi Community College.

 A Message From Brandance – I am passionate about my work as a clinical mental health and addiction therapist because it allows me the opportunity to help many incredible, resilient people reach their fullest potential.
 I am a firm believer that we are all capable of achieving incredible things in order to live our heart’s desires.